 Officials in Russia deny the Wagner Group's existence, while acknowledging that Russians may participate privately in hostilities abroad.

-Yevgeny Prigozhin, a Saint Petersburg businessman and Putin ally who made a fortune in the catering business by signing lucrative contracts with Russia's military and government, is widely recognised as the bankroll behind the Wagner Group.
+Yevgeny Prigozhin, a St. Petersburg businessman and Putin ally who made a fortune in the catering business by signing lucrative contracts with Russia's military and government, is widely recognised as the bankroll behind the Wagner Group.

 This private funding allows the Kremlin to advance its interests and carry out its hybrid warfare under a cover of plausible deniability.